Product-Mix Auctions and Tropical Geometry: Introduction.

 Unlike \cite{BaldwinKlemperer}, whose audience mainly consists of economists, this paper is an exposition on product-mix auctions for a mathematical audience with minimal prior knowledge on auction theory.
-We focus on the polyhedral and tropical geometry of the product-mix auction.
-We give general background on auction theory and the motivation for product-mix auction in \S\ref{sec:background}.
-After defining the product-mix auctions in~\S\ref{sec:auctions}, we make connections to tropical geometry and give a simple proof to the Unimodularity Theorem in~\S\ref{sec:tropical}.
-We give another proof in~\S\ref{sec:algorithms} via integer programming.
-Finally, we discuss interesting special cases in~\S\ref{sec:special} and list some open problems in~\S\ref{sec:problems}.
+Following \cite{BaldwinKlemperer}, we choose to state the product-mix auction in terms of tropical geometry, as it introduces an elegant language and key geometric insights.
+The paper is organized as follows.
+After defining the product-mix auctions in~\S\ref{sec:auctions}, we make connections to tropical geometry in~\S\ref{sec:tropical} and give a simple proof to the Unimodularity Theorem in~\S\ref{sec:unimodularity}.
+Our integer programming approach to competitive equilibrium appears in \S\ref{sec:LPIP} where we give a new proof of the Unimodularity Theorem.
+We discuss other integer programming formulations in \S\ref{sec:lpip.cayley}, and connections to subset sum in \S\ref{sec:polytime}.
+Finally in \S\ref{sec:oda} we make connections to the study lattice polytopes arising from toric geometry, such as the Oda conjecture.

-{\bf Acknowledgments} We thank Matt Baker, Elizabeth Baldwin, Anton Leykin, and Bernd Sturmfels for interesting discussions and Charles Wang for proofreading the paper and pointing out many typographical errors.
-Ngoc Tran is supported by an award from the Simons Foundation (\#197982 to the University of Texas at Austin), and Josephine Yu is supported by an NSF DMS grant (\#1101289).
+12pt \textbf{Notations.} For a set $A \subset \R^n$, let $\conv(A)\subset \R^n $ denote its convex hull, $\conv_\Z(A) = conv(A) \cap \Z^n$ denote its integer convex hull, $|A|$ denote its cardinality.
+12pt \textbf{Acknowledgments.} This project came together thanks to a workshop organized by Simona Settepanella in 2014, and a talk request by Matt Baker.
+We thank Elizabeth Baldwin, Anton Leykin, Bernd Sturmfels, Gleb Koshevoy and Rakesh Vohra for interesting discussions, Luis Bosc\'an, Paul Klemperer, Charles Wang, and especially Elizabeth Baldwin for comments on earlier versions, and the anonymous referees for their careful readings and helpful suggestions.
+Ngoc Tran was supported by an award from the Simons Foundation (\#197982 to the University of Texas at Austin) and the Bonn Junior Fellowship at the Hausdorff Center for Mathematics.
+Josephine Yu was supported by NSF DMS grants \#1101289 and \#1600569.